Top

 Can we create our own parenting plan?

 Yes.
 Ontario courts often approve mutually agreed parenting plans if the arrangement serves your child’s best interests and both parents are able to communicate effectively.
-Clearly written plans help prevent future misunderstanding.
+Clearly written plans help prevent future misunderstandings.

 How are custody arrangements changed if circumstances shift?